googlefonts/Inconsolata/README.md

 ### Source Files

 Inconsolata source files are available in `.glyphs` format located in the `/sources` directory.

+### Adding ligatures

+1. Follow the ["Creating the ligature"](https://glyphsapp.com/tutorials/ligatures) section of the Glyphs ligatures tutorial.
+2. Name your new glyph with the suffix `.dlig`, for instance `bar_greater.dlig`.
+3. Open the _Font Info_ panel.
+   1. Switch to the _Features_ tab.
+   2. Click _dlig_ in the sidebar.
+   3. Click the _Update_ button at the bottom of the panel.
+   4. Switch to the _Instances_ tab.
+   5. Update the _Rename Glyphs_ value for "Ligconsolata Regular" to include a new line for your new glyph, for instance:
+      ```
+      bar_greater.dlig=bar_greater.liga
+      ```
+   6. Update the _Rename Glyphs_ value for "Ligconsolata Bold".
+4. Export the font, as explained below.

 ### Font Export options